 If you’re involved in a high-conflict situation, alienating tactics and parental alienation are more likely to occur.

 Above all, you and your child deserve to enjoy a healthy relationship.
 Robinson & Henry’s family law attorneys can facilitate legal efforts to help stop the damaging conduct before it gets out of hand.

 If you’re concerned your ex-partner is trying to turn your child against you, it’s important to talk to an attorney about your legal rights and options.
-Call 303-688-0944 to set up a free consultation or schedule that meeting online when you click here.
+Call 303-688-0944 to set up a case assessment or schedule that meeting online when you click here.

 What is Parental Alienation?